Singular Value Shrinkage Priors for Bayesian Prediction: Abstract

 \section{Abstract}

-We develop singular value shrinkage priors for the mean matrix parameters in the matrix-variate Normal model with known covariance matrices.
-Introduced priors are superharmonic and put more weight on matrices with smaller singular values.
+We develop singular value shrinkage priors for the mean matrix parameters in the matrix-variate normal model with known covariance matrices.
+Our priors are superharmonic and put more weight on matrices with smaller singular values.
 They are a natural generalization of the Stein prior.
-Bayes estimators and Bayesian predictive densities based on introduced priors are minimax and dominate those based on the uniform prior in finite samples.
-The risk reduction is large when the true value of the parameter has small singular values.
-In particular, introduced priors perform stably well in the low rank case.
-We apply this result to multivariate linear regression problems by considering priors depending on the future samples.
-Introduced priors are compatible with reduced-rank regression.
+Bayes estimators and Bayesian predictive densities based on our priors are minimax and dominate those based on the uniform prior in finite samples.
+In particular, our priors work well when the true value of the parameter has low rank.

 \footnote[0]{This is a pre-copyedited, author-produced version of an article accepted for publication in \textit{Biometrika} following peer review.
 The version of record (T. Matsuda and F. Komaki.
 Singular value shrinkage priors for Bayesian prediction. \textit{Biometrika} \textbf{102}, 843--854, 2015.) is available online at \url{https://doi.org/10.1093/biomet/asv036}.}